Omnibenchmark: transparent, reproducible, extensible and standardized orchestration of solo and collaborative benchmarks: Abstract

-Community benchmarking is an alternative to traditional benchmarking \cite{openebench,seppey2020lemmi,hanssen2023ncbench,openproblems}.
-Core themes include using workflow systems, building communities to run benchmarks during intensive challenges or hackathons, sharing data using standards and FAIR \cite{wilkinson2016fair} principles, using free and open source software, tracing contribution neutrality, and providing infrastructure entrypoints to facilitate computing in comparable and homogeneous systems, frequently using containerization techniques.
-The userbase of community benchmark is broad, and goes beyond methodologists: \texttt{OpenEBench} \cite{openebench} categorizes users into developers (probably non-neutral method contributors), benchmarkers (more likely to be neutral contributors), end-users (anyone browsing results) and funders; each group with different aims, motivations, and preferred access gateways.
+Collaborative benchmarking is an alternative to isolated (solo or small team) benchmarking \cite{openebench,seppey2020lemmi,hanssen2023ncbench,openproblems,kryshtafovych2023critical}, often using workflow systems, building communities via challenges or hackathons, sharing data using standards and FAIR \cite{wilkinson2016fair} principles, using free and open source software, tracking contributions and their neutrality, and providing infrastructure to facilitate computing in comparable and homogeneous systems (e.g., containerization).
+Initiatives such as the DREAM challenges \cite{stolovitzky2007dialogue} and the Critical Assessment of Structure Prediction (CASP) \cite{kryshtafovych2023critical} and of Metagenome Interpretation (CAMI) \cite{meyer2022critical} have successfully established standards and provided a neutral ground for methods comparison.
+The user base of community benchmarks is broad and extends beyond method developers: in bioinformatics, \texttt{OpenEBench} \cite{openebench} categorizes stakeholders into developers (typically non-neutral contributors), benchmarkers (potentially neutral contributors), end-users (anyone browsing results) and funders; each group represents different aims, motivations, and preferred access points.
+In particular, community benchmarking initiatives such as \texttt{OpenProblems} \cite{openproblems} or \texttt{OpenEBench} \cite{openebench} attempt to address these barriers by channeling contributors to structured and topic-driven benchmarking events, as well as by providing computing infrastructure to standardize and run benchmarks and share their results.

+Here, we present \texttt{Omnibenchmark}, a novel distributed and open benchmarking system to self-deploy benchmarks by using a benchmark (\texttt{YAML}) plan and its automated translation into a reproducible workflow.
+The tool automates and standardizes routine aspects of benchmarking (workflow generation, software environment management, versioning, provenance and authorship tracking, sharing, etc.) for both solo and collaborative benchmarks.
+It adds standardization and transparency to benchmarking, which are the foundation of trust in method evaluation \cite{mallona2024building}.
+In particular, the \texttt{YAML} plan is meant to be transportable across computational systems, facilitating an era of open interactions with benchmarking artifacts (datasets, code, and results). \texttt{Omnibenchmark} aligns with other continuous benchmarking systems in aim, but exhibits various design differences (Table~\ref{tab:comparison}).
+The \texttt{Omnibenchmark} system is intended to operate in a distributed manner, while also providing means for centralization, which has implications for operations and infrastructure (see Extended Data Section~\ref{sec:centralization} for further discussion).